kristoferlund/blog/src/content/blog/260505-agentic-org-transition.md

 The knowledge base is not the end state.
 It is one loop.

-But it is a high-leverage loop because it sits close to the product, close to the customer, and close to the places where information drift becomes expensive.
+It is a high-leverage loop because it sits close to the product, close to the customer, and close to the places where information drift becomes expensive.

-It also sets up the next loop.
+The knowledge base loop sets up the next loop.

 Once the Caffeine AI assistant, Discord support bot, and Zendesk automated replies can all lean on the same shared product knowledge, they do not only answer questions.
 They create new artefacts.